yeegorski/tf_lending_club/README.md

     * based on such averages, the missing data in *mort_acc* was imputed
 * *revol_util* (revolving line utilization rate) and *pub_rec_bankruptcies* (number of public record bankruptcies): 0.07% and 0.14% missng respectively
     * the missing data for those features constitute a very small percent of the whole dataset length, so I decided to drop the rows with the null values

+### Categorical data
+There are eleven categorical variables (excluding the target) in the dataset.
+Each of them was analyzed separately, and transformations were made according to their nature.
+* *term*: he number of payments on the loan.
+Values are in months and can be either 36 or 60.
+    * this is essentially a binary variable.
+I decided to keep the numbers to reflect the difference in period lengths.
+* *grade* and *sub_grade*: assigned by the LendingClub
+    * *grade* is duplicating the information already available in the *sub_grade* variable, so it was dropped
+    * *sub_grade* was converted to dummy variables
+* *verification_status*, *purpose*, *initial_list_status*, *application_type* were all appropriate for one-hot encoding as well.
+* *home_ownership*: the home ownership status provided by the borrower during registration.
+    * I converted very rare instances into one category, and applied one-hot encoding as well
+* *address*: provided by the borrower in the application
+    * I extracted zip-codes from the addresses, and since there were only 10 unique ones, I converted the feature into dummy variables
+* *issue_d*: date of loan issue.
+Since the goal of the model is to predict, if the borrower will pay or default on the loan, we cannot know the issue date.
+Therefore, there is no point of keeping such feature for the model.
+* *earliest_cr_feature*: the month the borrower's earliest reported credit line was opened.
+    * the data are provided in mmm-yyyy format, I decided to keep only the year for the model